jafuti/jafuti/README.md

 ### HELLO 👋,  THIS IS JAFAR MUZEYIN
 Seasoned, forward-looking software Developer and Instructor with many years of background in creating and executing innovative software solutions to enhance productivity and teaching different Software programming languages.
 Highly experienced in all aspects of the software development life cycle, from concept to delivery.
-Consistently recognized as a hands-on and competent leader and advisor, skilled at advising and guiding students to complete graduate projects that enhance their future as software developers.

 <h3>WHERE TO FIND ME</h3>